 Public School vs. Homeschool

-Choosing to send your child to a public school or homeschool is a big decision to make which is why it would probably be best to research the benefits of each option before making any decision.
+The question of whether to send your child to a public school or to homeschool should not be taken lightly which is why it would probably be best to research the benefits of each option before making your choice.
 Remember that the choice that you will make in the end must be based on what is best for your child, and also for you.
 Each child possesses different personalities, so what would work for one child may not work for the other.

 However, supporters of public schools are also certain that the same thing proves to be true with students who go to public schools.
 Even though public school classrooms do not have the same calm and peaceful atmosphere that a homeschool has, supporters of public schools believe that the disarray of the classrooms is actually helpful to children in succeeding in the future.
 Because reality is, the real world is not as calm and peaceful as we would like it to be.
 They believe that children who are living a very sheltered and protected life are likely the ones who will have difficulty adjusting to the real world after school.
-They also believe that it is essential that children learn how to interact and to work with one another for them to be able to build real, dynamic skills that are necessary in the real world.
+It is also believed that it is essential that children learn how to interact and to work with one another for them to be able to build real, dynamic skills that are necessary in the real world.
 Public school supporters strongly believe that the goal of a public education is not just about furthering one’s academics.
-They say the mission of a public school is to teach children the skills and be able to use and apply them through meaningful, needed interactions with their peers and also their teachers.
+They say the mission of a public school is to teach children the skills and that they will learn how to use and apply them through meaningful, needed interactions with their peers and also their teachers.